Best Practices

 Final Thought: The Loyalty Loop

-Personalization creates a “Loyalty Loop.”
+Personalization does not just improve individual campaigns.
+It constructs a self-reinforcing system.
 The more a customer engages, the more data you collect.
 The more data you collect, the better you can personalize.
 The better you personalize, the more they engage.

 See Blings in Action, For Free!